shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 - **Differentiation**
   - What are your hidden passions and interests that you don’t openly talk about in a professional setting?
   - What makes you different than the other people with a similar mission?
-- **Qualities/Benefits**
-  - Write an elevator pitch for yourself
-    - Make sure to include (either explicitly or implicitly) your mission, goal, and values.
-Bonus points if you tell part of a story.
-    - State what you do for people, your proof of value, and include a call to action (business card, challenge you're facing, etc.)
-  - Create a contact plan to reach out to each person in your audience.

-### Branding Guide
+### Branding Guide and Assets
 _Decide how your brand will interact with the world.
 Make sure to hire a professional designer._
-- Images
 - Professional Headshot
 - Logo
 - Tagline (~140 character elevator pitch)
-- Colors
+- Color palette
 - Typography
+- Business card
 - Voice
   - What’s your authentic voice?
 How do you talk?
-Excited/calm/energetic/blunt?
-Read this.
-What’s can your friends say “it’s so <your name>”. https://writerswrite.co.za/155-words-to-describe-an-authors-tone/
-- Business card
+What's your [tone](https://writerswrite.co.za/155-words-to-describe-an-authors-tone/)
+- Story / Elevator Pitch
+  - Make sure to include (either explicitly or implicitly) your mission, goal, and values.
+Bonus points if you tell part of a story.
+  - State what you do for people, your proof of value, and include a call to action (business card, challenge you're facing, etc.)
+  - Reference the unique selling proposition formula: We offer [PRODUCT/SERVICE] for [TARGET MARKET] to [VALUE PROPOSITION].
+Unlike [THE ALTERNATIVE], we [KEY DIFFERENTIATOR].

 ### External